Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GTX 460 (OEM) should theoretically be a little bit faster than the Radeon HD 4790 overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the GeForce GTX 460 (OEM) should in theory be a small bit better than the Radeon HD 4790 overall. (explain)

-Texel RateThe GeForce GTX 460 (OEM) is quite a bit (approximately 90%) more effective at AF than the Radeon HD 4790. (explain)
+Texel RateThe GeForce GTX 460 (OEM) should be much (about 90%) faster with regards to AF than the Radeon HD 4790. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison